Hypno Troubleshooting Guide

 Hypno Kit: Re-flash firmware onto the SD

-If this doesn't work try to use your raspberry pi with an image from Raspberry Pi Imager to verify your Pi is functional and booting correctly
+If this doesn't work try to use your raspberry pi with an image from to verify your Pi is functional and booting correctly

 Plug your USB power supply directly into a working wall socket, separate from any power strips.